HOW TO GET CERTIFIED

 Credits are reported annually using a Recertification Tally Sheet (RTS).
 The RTS is due by February 15th each year for the previous calendar year.

 Questions about certification?
-Visit the RECERTIFICATION page or contact the Certification Manager at the MLP office.
+Visit the RECERTIFICATION page or contact the Certification Manager at the MALP office.